What Is An Escrow Account? Definition And Facts

 Whether you need to have an escrow account can depend on your type of mortgage, the amount of equity you have and the requirements of your lender.

-Even if an escrow account isn’t necessary, it can still be a good idea to use one.
+Even if an escrow account isn’t necessary, it’s still a good idea to use one, especially if you’re a first-time home buyer.
 If you don’t use an escrow account, you’ll be responsible for paying property taxes and insurance yourself, so you’ll need to handle budgeting and paying them on time.

 How Escrow Analysis Works